martinfrances107/photo_indexer/README.md

 ## Production

 TODO
- - How to select the root imags directory.
+ - How to select the root images directory.
  - Currently it is hard coded.

 ```bash